MISSOURI.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Missouri.StateRecords.org is not a consumer reporting agency as defined by the Fair Credit Reporting Act (“FCRA”).
 You understand and acknowledge that these reports are NOT “consumer reports” as defined by the FCRA.
 Your access and use of a report is subject to our Terms of Service and you expressly acknowledge that you are prohibited from using this service and this report to determine an individual’s eligibility for credit, insurance, employment or any other purpose regulated by the FCRA.

-Are Missouri Vital Records Open to the Public?
+Are Missouri Vital Records Public?

 It depends.
 Because vital records contain sensitive information, the Missouri Uniform Vital Statistics Law restricts access to vital records until a period of confidentiality elapses.
 For death records, this confidentiality period is fifty years and up to one hundred years for birth records.